 Construction sites must be safe; it’s a legal requirement.
 If there are issues that could lead to an injury, those dangers will need to be handled quickly.
 It’s essential that workers are provided with the equipment they need to complete their job safely.

 Proper training is also a requirement.
-Proper owners or contractors must ensure that a construction site is a safe place to work.
+Proper owners or contractors must ensure that a workplace is a safe place.

 - Irons or other types of devices

 The law is relevant is a worker was demolishing, repairing, erecting, cleaning, altering, or painting a structure or building.
 Because property owners and contractors are considered strictly liable, it’s not necessary to prove negligence.